thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 The distributed topology could arise through known developmental processes, which this model treats as candidate mechanisms rather than verified causes:

 **Dendritic pruning:** In NT development, ~40–50% of initial dendritic branches are removed by adolescence.
 If autism-linked variants (CHD8, ARID1B, PTEN) extend critical periods and reduce pruning thresholds, 60–80% of branches might remain intact—directly increasing *B*.
 This is measurable through dendritic reconstruction in post-mortem tissue or organoid models.

+Importantly, the DPM does not attribute higher synaptic density solely to reduced pruning.
+Lifelong formation of collateral branches and atypical retention of newly formed synapses may further increase branching after the developmental pruning phase.
+This continual remodeling aligns with reports of heightened plasticity and extended critical-period dynamics in autism.

 **Axonal collateralization:** If pyramidal neurons form 2–4 stable collaterals (vs. 1–2 NT), each reaching different downstream populations, this would physically instantiate increased *B*.
 Tract-tracing studies could test this prediction.